EdgarasSp/hangman/README.md

 ## **7.1.
 Code**

-Website was created using code taught by Code Institute during first module, to help with some difficulties below sites were used:
+Website was created using code taught by Code Institute during second module, to help with some difficulties below sites were used:

 * __W3 Schools__ - To research both HTML, CS and JavaScript, key areas were javaScript loop examples.

-* __Stack Overflow__ - To research answers to a queries to help me to understand the reasons behind the implementation and to help understand troubleshooting process.
+* __Stack Overflow__ - To research answers to a queries to help me to understand the javascript loops etc...

 # **8. Disclaimer**
 > ##### [Table of Content](#table-of-contents)